 - The levels of nutrients in our soils and crops returned to 1950s levels, and

 - Desertification and species extinction caused by both animal and plant-based agriculture returned to the levels of the 1960s.

 I’m not holding my breath for these steps to be implemented any time soon.
 Many of the national governments are heavily influenced by lobbyists, so these incentives would need to come from a G7 or G20 level intervention.
 But in the meantime, it’s not entirely hopeless.

 There are other things that you can do if you have the luxury of choosing what you put in your mouth.
 We (i.e. you and I who have the means to read this on an electronic device with an internet connection) can take action to choose to eat in a way that helps ourselves and also helps the planet.

 Our analysis suggests that a combination of both plant foods and animal/seafood is optimal to ensure you get the broad range of nutrients we need in our diet (check out our free nutrient-dense food lists and optimised recipes).

 Plant-based, animal-based and seafood all contain complementary nutrient profiles.
-While plant-based foods tend to contain more vitamins and minerals per calorie, animal foods and seafood also have preformed versions of a number of micronutrients that we struggle to convert into a usable form from plant-based foods (e.g. K2 vs K1, A2 versus A1, B3 vs B2 and DEP and DHA versus ALA).
+While plant-based foods tend to contain more vitamins and minerals per calorie, animal foods and seafood also have preformed versions of a number of micronutrients that we struggle to convert into a usable form from plant-based foods (e.g. K2 vs K1, A2 versus A1, and DPA and DHA versus ALA).

 Rather than limiting your nutritional decision to animals vs plants, choosing the most nutritious foods available enables us to create an optimal nutrient profile that will promote health and satiety so you will eat less, which will be good for the planet and good for you.